 Tawny Owl

-Grey-brown to red-brown plumage dappled with buff.
+Both sexes: Grey-brown to red-brown plumage dappled with buff.

 The Tawny Owl is Britain's most common woodland owl, though absent from Ireland.

-This plump owl has variable plumage, ranging from red-brown to grey-brown plumage dappled with buff, which is perfect camouflage for roosting in trees during the daytime and at night is becomes just a silhouette, and so you are more likely to hear it.
+This plump owl has variable plumage, ranging from red-brown to grey-brown plumage dappled with buff, which is perfect camouflage for roosting in trees during the daytime and at night it becomes just a silhouette, and so you are more likely to hear it.
 The hooked bill is a greenish-yellow and the eyes are black.
 The legs and feet are feathered.

 Other birds, often of different species such as Blackbirds, finches and tits, gang up and mob roosting Tawny Owls, the commotion being useful in locating the owl, which is usually on a branch close to the tree trunk or in a hole in the tree.